 It is an economic system based on business models which replace the “end-of-life” concept throughout all of the material life cycle phases…

-…operating at: the micro level: products, companies, consumers the meso level: eco-industrial parks, networks and clusters and the macro level: city, region, nation and international…
+and the macro level: city, region, nation and international…

 …with the goal of sustainable development, which implies environmental quality, economic prosperity and social equity, for the benefit of current and future generations.